 - Lift deck and secure in raised position as stated in the Clean Grass Build-Up Under Deck section. - 2.
 Inspect blades and sharpen or replace as required. - 3.
-Reinstall the blades (if they were removed) in the following order: - A. Install (3) spacers, blade, spring washers and bolt. - B. Install the bushing and blade onto spindle. - C. Apply lubricant to threads of blade bolt as needed to prevent seizing.
+Reinstall the blades (if they were removed) in the following order: - A. Install bushing through blade with flange on bottom (grass) side of blade. - B. Install the bushing and blade onto spindle. - C. Apply lubricant to threads of blade bolt as needed to prevent seizing.
 Copper-based anti-seize preferable.
 Grease acceptable substitute.
 Install blade bolt finger tight then torque the blade bolts to 50-60 ft-lb (68-81 N-m).